microsoftarchive/data-pipeline-storm/docs/step-by-step-walkthrough.md

 ### Add LogSetting class

 - Create a new file LogSetting.java in directory \eventhub-blobwriter\src\main\java\com\contoso\app\trident\
 - Copy the content from the cloned file to the above file.

-### Add BlobWriterState class to support reading/writing on Azure Redis Cache

-- Create a new file BlobWriterState.java in directory \eventhub-blobwriter\src\main\java\com\contoso\app\trident\
-- Copy the content from the cloned file to the above file.

 ## Build the project